Intervention/docs/image/v2/api/greyscale/title.md

 # greyscale()
-## Turn an image into a greyscale version
+## Turn the current image into a greyscale version